-The Save button is at the left of the Quick Access Toolbar at the top left of your screen.
+The Save button is at the top-left of your screen.

 Lesson 2-6: Select adjacent and non-adjacent rows and columns

 - 1 Open First Quarter Sales and Profit-4 from your sample files folder (if it isn't already open). - 2 Select all of column A. - 1.
 Hover the mouse cursor over the letter A at the top of the column.
 The column header lights up and the mouse cursor changes to a black down arrow: